spine-generic/spine-generic/docs/documentation.rst

   install.packages("devtools")
   remotes::install_github("muschellij2/extrantsr")  # choose "1" when prompted

-2. Download this repository and install Python's dependencies as instructed in getting-started_.
+2. Download this repository and install Python's dependencies as instructed in `Getting started`_.

 3. Run: